GongT/baobao/@idlebox/chokidar/docs/chokidar.api.md

 }

 // Warning: (ae-forgotten-export) The symbol "IReloadFunction" needs to be exported by the entry point _export_all_in_one_index.d.ts
-// Warning: (ae-missing-release-tag) "startChokidar" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "startChokidar" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function startChokidar(reload: IReloadFunction): IWatchHelper;

-// Warning: (ae-missing-release-tag) "WatchHelper" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "WatchHelper" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export class WatchHelper implements IWatchHelper {